Ottis Anderson: Professional career

 In his first two and a half seasons with New York, Anderson did not fumble once in his 100 offensive touches.
 In 1989, Anderson become the top running back for Bill Parcells' ball control offense and was named NFL Comeback Player of the Year.
 He scored a career-high 14 rushing touchdowns and rushed for 1,023 yards on 325 carries.
 He was also the top running back for the Giants the following year when they won Super Bowl XXV, and was named Super Bowl MVP for his 102 yards and a touchdown on 21 carries.
 As a testament to the Giants' ball control strategy, their time of possession was double that of the Buffalo Bills, their opponents, in the first Super Bowl without a turnover.
 Anderson is one of only four running backs in NFL history to score rushing touchdowns in two Super Bowls and win Super Bowl MVP (only Franco Harris and John Riggins accomplished this feat before Anderson, and only Emmitt Smith has achieved it since).

 Anderson was replaced by Rodney Hampton in 1991.
 His last season was 1992.
 Anderson fumbled just three times in 739 touches as a Giant, from 1987 to 1992.

-When he retired, Anderson ranked seventh in rushing TDs and eighth in rushing yards.
+When he retired, Anderson ranked seventh in rushing touchdowns and eighth in rushing yards.
 At the 2014 season, Anderson was ranked 19th in career rushing touchdowns and is one of 31 running backs in the history of the NFL to rush for more than 10,000 yards (currently ranked 30th in career rushing yards at the conclusion of the 2019 NFL season).